lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Bagelwrecker** _(02-Jul-18 06:43 PM)_

-> "If you want grass go into the museum!"
+> `Police`: If you want grass, go into the museum!

 **RPretribution** _(02-Jul-18 06:43 PM)_

-> I don't even know these people and also i'm still a little drunk but yeah i'll shoot the children
+> I don't even know these people and also I'm still a little drunk but yeah I'll shoot the children.

 **Zander** _(02-Jul-18 06:43 PM)_